azerion/phaser-super-storage/README.md

 Iframe
 ------
-We publish our games on HTML5 game portals trough the usage of iFrames, a downside of this is that for iOS both localStorage and Cookies aren't persisted for iframes.
-In order to counter this we included an IframeStorage adapter that should be set in the game, than the helper script included in the build folder should be loaded in the parent frame.
+We publish our games on HTML5 game portals through the usage of iframes, a downside of this is that for iOS both localStorage and Cookies aren't persisted for iframes.
+In order to counter this we included an IframeStorage adapter that should be set in the game, then the helper script included in the build folder should be loaded in the parent frame.
 This way we'll utilize the storage capacity of the parent frame to store our data

 ```html